 By far, the most unusual of Yukari's students and easily one of, if not THE, most popular member of the cast.
 As her nickname suggests, she's a transfer student from Osaka, though she only lived there for a year.
 She's known for her non-sequiturs when speaking, and her habit of daydreaming.
 Osaka isn't the brightest crayon in the box and is so hapless, that even Chiyo can beat her at sports.
 But she has a knack for puns and riddles and can occasionally pick up on things the others miss.

-Ambiguous Disorder: She has an unusual way of thinking, compared to most people, and her her behavior can seem a bit srange, at times, making it easy to assume she might have some sort of mental disability.
+Ambiguous Disorder: She has an unusual way of thinking, compared to most people, and her her behavior can seem a bit strange, at times, making it easy to assume she might have some sort of mental disability.
 Despite this, she gets only slightly below average grades at a regular school and manages to socialize somewhat normally.
 With OK social functioning and academic achievement (key word "OK"), along with apparent good self-care skills (as her appearance is always neat and clean), she probably doesn't have a serious mental illness, at least not yet at this point in her life.

 Bird Run: Subverted; Osaka tries this during a relay race since she thinks it can keep other runners from passing her, but it only slows her down.
 Then again, Osaka isn't a very good runner to start with; she even loses to Chiyo.

 Book Dumb: Largely due to her inattentiveness and her habit of falling asleep, during class,